-EAC enables you to determine which individuals are authorized to open specific doors.
+AC enables you to determine which individuals are authorized to open specific doors.
 This is especially critical when there are hazardous, high-security, engineering, private, or other restricted areas.
-Many organizations also use EAC to control entry to parking lots.
+Many organizations also use AC to control entry to parking lots.
 Doors can be secured using electric strikes or magnetic locks.
-EAC can lock or release all doors with a few mouse clicks.
+AC can lock or release all doors with a few mouse clicks.
 Optical turnstiles offer an attractive way of controlling access without an intimidating look.
 Stainless steel and glass turnstiles attractively compliment building architecture.

 Credential and Reader Options

 Access control cards can be preprinted with organization logos, graphics and other information.
 Access control fobs are available in many different colors and shapes.
 Card and fob readers are offered in a wide variety of technologies, sizes, styles and formats to architecturally compliment adjacent areas and fit into existing structures.
 Badge printers and digital cameras allow you to generate your own credentials at one or multiple locations.
 Higher security needs can be addressed with smart cards (HID SEOS), non-standard bit patterns, biometric readers (fingerprint, iris scan, vein geometry, etc.) or via multi-factor authentication.
 Multi-factor authentication can be accomplished via keypad / proximity reader combinations, biometrics, etc..
 Common biometric reader options are fingerprint, iris scan, facial recognition and vein geometry.
 Readers can communicate via traditional hardwired or newer blue tooth or wifi technologies.

 EAS systems can alarm designated users when doors are forced open, doors are left open, use of the same badge in two different places (network anti-passback), passing the same card to another employee (local anti-passback).